Rvlis/Implementation-of-HDSKG-using-BERT/README.md

 [Paper link](https://ieeexplore.ieee.org/abstract/document/7884609)

 ## Preface😘
-- __Limited to my ability, there is still much root for improvement. 😂__
+- __Limited to my ability, there is still much room for improvement. 😂__
 - __I would appreciate it if you could give me some advice on this work. 😄😀__